Cloudify-PS/exl-poc/README.md

 This [blueprint](./ansible_tower_revert_playbook.yaml) runs a job deploying a playbook from Ansible Tower.
 It creates a job_template with credentials and then runs the job.
-An Ansible Playbook used for this jos is by default a playbook that reverts changes introduced by [Ansible Tower blueprint](./ansible_tower.yaml).
+An Ansible Playbook used for this job is by default a playbook that reverts changes introduced by [Ansible Tower blueprint](./ansible_tower.yaml).
 It deletes a file created by [Ansible Tower blueprint](./ansible_tower.yaml) on the EC2 instance.

 ### EKS